Handling NumPy’s FloatingPointError: NaN or Inf in Operations

 Keep exploring, experimenting, and debugging—it’s the best way to learn and grow as a Python developer!

-See also How to calculate geometric mean in Python?
+See also How to shuffle an array in Numpy?